Learn More about Bariatric Surgery – FAQs

 Q: Will my high cholesterol be resolved?

-A: In most cases high cholesterol is significantly improved.
+A: In most cases high cholesterol is significantly improved or resolved.

 Q: What procedure is best for me?